ARMmbed/mbed-os-5-docs/docs/api/drivers/tutorials/alarm-tutorial.md

 ## Extending the application

-You can set the alarm to a specific time by relying on either the platform's RTC or the [time API](../apis/time.html).
+You can set the alarm to a specific time by relying on either the board's RTC or the [time API](../apis/time.html).
 You will need to set the time on each reset, or rely on an internet connection and fetch the time.

 ## Troubleshooting